Where can I find information about nomination eligibility criteria?

 - Provide any declarations required.

-The returning office is the official who conducts an election and announces the results.
+The Returning Officer is the official who conducts an election and announces the results.

 What are statutory elections at the University?